iansmith/parigot/site/content/en/docs/Reference/api/guest/_index.md

 ---
 title: Guest APIs
 date: _2023-08-04
-description: >
-Guest APIs are the guest side APIs (your program) of the built-in services and parigot proper.
+description: Guest APIs are the guest side APIs (your program) of the built-in services and parigot proper.
+APIs listed as `syscall` are the calls to the pubilc API of parigot.
 weight: 5
 ---